FOREX-Dollar strength ebbs, threats of ECB action keep euro subdued

 "Better-than-expected company earnings could also encourage renewed inflows into the U.S. stock markets and underpin the dollar," said Citi analyst Valentin Marinov.

-The dollar was unchanged at 102.61 yen, after hitting its best level since April 8 of 102.73 yen.
-(Additional reporting by Anirban Nag in London; Editing by Mark Trevelyan, Tom Brown and Chris Reese)
+The dollar was steady at 102.65 yen, after rising as high as 102.73 yen, its highest since April 8 (Addiitonal reporting by Anirban Nag in London; Editing by Mark Trevelyan and Tom Brown)

 LONDON, April 20 Consumer goods maker Unilever reported a surprise acceleration in quarterly sales on Thursday, helped by price increases.